 - The Crick is located in a purpose-built research centre adjacent to King’s Cross St Pancras station in London

-- The institute has the capacity to accommodate up to 1500 staff.
-Of this1500, 1250 will be scientists, 240 of whom will transfer from the partner universities
+- The institute can accommodate approximately 1500 staff.
+Of this1500, 1250 are scientists, 240 of whom have transfered from the partner universities

 - Its scientific vision is 'to discover the biology underlying human health, improving the treatment, diagnosis and prevention of human disease and generating economic opportunities for the UK'.
 The principles that will guide the development of the Crick are set out in the strategy - "Discovery without boundaries: Strategy 2013"